bonni208/Business_Ethics/Business_Ethics.md

 [[ ]] True
 [[X]] False

 See Canvas and the syllabus for more information about how the class is structured.
 I'm here, if you have any questions or are confused about how this all works.

-I know it is not the norm for most classes and may take some getting used to.
-I have heard overwhelmingly positive feedback about Flex-VU classes in the past and will commit to doing what I can to ensure that we have a good experience together this semester.
+**Return back to Lesson 00 on Google slides and complete it.**